 We can help distribute property, including:

 At Roupas Law Firm, PLLC, our attorneys can answer all of your property division questions.
 We also understand how to practice family law in Guilford, Rockingham, Randolph, Forsyth and Alamance counties' courts, in addition to providing services throughout all of North Carolina.

-Contact us online or call us at 336-272-7272 to schedule a free initial consultation and learn more about your legal options.
+Contact us online or call us at 336-272-7272 to schedule a consultation and learn more about your legal options.